EpicDoomSir/ruby-project-guidelines/README.md

 ## Instructions

 1. Fork and clone this repository.
-2. `cd` into the forked folder and open it in your text editor
+2. `cd` into the cloned folder and open it in your text editor
 3. Open up your terminal and run `ruby bin/run.rb`
 4. Control you spaceship with the left and right arrow keys
 5. If you would like to play with two players: